DemocracyClub/register-design-patterns/_governance_patterns/custodial-discretion.md

 title: Custodial discretion
 layout: post
 short_desc: "For some registers there is an obvious decision maker who operates upon the contents of the register by fiat."
+category: pattern
 ---

+## Strengths

+* Clear lines of responsibility

+## Weaknesses

+While errors can be fixed by the right person within the organisation that created the list, finding that person is often hard and formal error reporting mechanisms may not exist.
+This model is poorly suited to reality describing registers and only works for reality altering registers when the custodian is always involved in the change process.

+## Discussion

 For some registers there is an obvious decision maker who operates upon the contents of the register by fiat.
 This is most commonly due to having either